benjaminwestern/benjaminwestern/README.md

 -   I’ve been reigning over clouds (the data ones) at Riley an NCS Company for over 3 years.
 -   A decade in IT, and yes, I remember when clouds were just in the sky.
 -   My toolkit?
 Data, Analytics, AI, and BI.
 Yes, I speak fluent data.
--   I’m proficient in Golang, Python, and JavaScript.
+-   I’m proficient in Golang, Python, SQL and JavaScript.
 Also, I’m adept in Terraform and Dataform for infrastructure and data warehouse as code needs.
 ___

 🚀 **What I Do:**